sgammon/micronaut-jpms-experiments/README.md

 > Task :appmodule:run
 Hello, modular Java!
 Hello, Modular Lib!
 App resource: This is an app module resource
-App resource: This is a modular resource
+Lib resource: This is a modular resource
+App resource (T): This is an app module resource
+Lib resource (T): This is a modular resource
+App resource (T): This is an app module resource
+Lib resource (T): This is a modular resource

 BUILD SUCCESSFUL in 1s
 11 actionable tasks: 3 executed, 8 up-to-date